athomasq/athomasq.github.io/pages/writers.md

 * <a href="https://www.ribbonfarm.com/about/" title="new ways of seeing the world" target="_blank">Venkatesh Rao</a>

-For further reading, see my collection of [resources](/resources) for startup founders.
+For further reading, see my collection of [resourcesfor startup founders]((/founders-guide).